 Staging: Coal Creek Staging Area

-Directions: From highway, turn east towards downtown on 4th street, cross tracks, turn right on Pine Ave, follow road as it transitions through residential neighborhood and turns into Cokato Road, turn left on Coal Creek Road.
+Directions: From highway, turn east towards downtown on 4th street, cross tracks, turn right on Pine Ave (later turns into Cokato Road), follow road past Aquatic Center and continue straight as it transitions into residential neighborhood.
+Watch for blue staging area sign: turn left on Coal Creek Road.
 Follow road for approximately 3.5 kilometers to staging area (beside rod and gun club).

 Groomed Trail: 16 km from staging area to cabin.